soscripted/sox/README.md

 ## Installation & Requirements

-1. Install [Tampermonkey](http://tampermonkey.net/) (for Chrome or Firefox).
-These are userscript managers that *must* be installed in order for this to work, as the script relies on certain `GM_*` functions in order to save your settings!
-Tampermonkey is available for many more browsers, and whilst we do not explicitly support them, SOX should work on them. **Note: Greasemonkey 4 and upwards [is not supported with SOX](https://github.com/soscripted/sox/issues/306).**
+1. Install a userscript manager; these are free extensions available for all popular browsers that allow you to manage and install userscripts, along with exposing certain code functions that SOX requires.

+    We recommend [Tampermonkey](http://tampermonkey.net/) for Chrome and Firefox.

+    Whilst SOX only explicitly supports Chrome and Firefox, it should work on any popular browser that can run userscripts.

+    **Note: Greasemonkey 4 and upwards [is not supported with SOX](https://github.com/soscripted/sox/issues/306).**

+    **There seems to be [an issue with Tampermonkey on Firefox](https://github.com/Tampermonkey/tampermonkey/issues/477) where userscripts don't seem to run.
+If this happens, please restart your browser and/or computer before raising an issue on GitHub, as a restart seems to fix this!**

 2. Install the script.
-Clicking on 'install' below will make your userscript manager prompt you automatically to install it.
+Clicking on 'install' below will make Tampermonkey prompt you automatically to install it.

     - Official Version: <kbd>[install](https://github.com/soscripted/sox/raw/v2.4.0/sox.user.js)</kbd>. <kbd>[view source](https://github.com/soscripted/sox/blob/v2.4.0/sox.user.js)</kbd>
     - Development Version: <kbd>[install](https://github.com/soscripted/sox/raw/dev/sox.user.js)</kbd>. <kbd>[view source](https://github.com/soscripted/sox/blob/dev/sox.user.js)</kbd>